-Home > Recipes > Cake > No-Bake Lemon Blueberry Torte
+Home > Recipes > Cake > Blueberry Torte (No-Bake)

-This lemon blueberry torte is a quick and easy no-bake cheesecake you can whip up with 7 ingredients and 20 minutes of hands-on prep time.
-Packed with fresh blueberries and zesty lemon flavors, nestled in a sweet cookie crust, this summer tart makes a nice light dessert the whole family will enjoy.
+This fresh blueberry torte is a quick and easy no-bake cheesecake you can make with only 7 ingredients and 20 minutes of hands-on prep time.
+The classic vanilla cookie crust is filled with a cream cheese and lemon mixture and topped with fresh blueberries.
+A perfect summer dessert the whole family will enjoy!

 Lemon and blueberry torte on a wooden board next to a linen tea towel.